bcpearce/gtfs-station-stop/README.md

 ### GTFS Static Info

 Static data can be loaded into a database for convenient lookup to use alongside GTFS Realtime data.
+GTFS data can be read from a file or a URL from your service provider.
+The GTFS file must be provided as a .zip containing the requisite .txt files as defined by [GTFS Static Reference](https://developers.google.com/transit/gtfs/reference).

 ```
 from gtfs_station_stop.station_stop_info import StationStopInfoDatabase